mahabalam786/Amazon_clone_website/README.md

 # Amazon_clone_website
-This is amazon clone website forntend build using html and CSS
+This is amazon clone website frontend build using html and CSS